-In May 2014 UnderConstruction Theatre will be hosting the first Theatre Scratch Residency at The Old Fire Station funded by Arts Council England and Oxford City Council
+In May 2014 UnderConstruction Theatre hosted a Theatre Scratch Residency at The Old Fire Station funded by Arts Council England and Oxford City Council

-We are thrilled to announce that our first Resident Artist will be Steve Larkin poet, musician, spoken-word artist, and writer and performer of the critically acclaimed N.O.N.C.E.
+Our first Resident Artist was Steve Larkin poet, musician, spoken-word artist, and writer and performer of the critically acclaimed N.O.N.C.E.

-Steve has been awarded the Residency to develop his piece ‘TES’, Tess of the d’Urbervilles re-imagined in Post-Industrial Northern England performed as Spoken Word Theatre.
+Steve was awarded the Residency to develop his piece ‘TES’, Tess of the d’Urbervilles re-imagined in Post-Industrial Northern England performed as Spoken Word Theatre.
 TES “paints play-by-play word pictures” with dramatic storytelling and scatterings of musical, comical and political poetry.

-Steve will spend two weeks in the theatre from 11th May, alongside a team of professional artists and Josh Tomalin, AOFS Technical Manager, and Director, Lizzy McBain.
-He will also be given a £1000 bursary to make the production happen, full marketing, technical and production support.
+Steve spent two weeks in the theatre from 11th May, alongside a team of professional artists and Josh Tomalin, AOFS Technical Manager, and Director, Lizzy McBain.
+He was also given an £1000 bursary to make the production happen, full marketing, technical and production support.

-A residency diary on this blog will keep you up to date with the process and ideas being explored as he develops the work.
+A residency diary on this blog outlines the process and ideas explored as he developed the work.

-He will be performing the piece on the evening of Friday 23rd May at 8pm, followed by a post-show discussion about the process.
+He performed the piece on the evening of Friday 23rd May, followed by a post-show discussion about the process.

 “This fierce retelling of an old classic needs to be seen”, CVV Magazine, Canada